Megakuul/Megakuul.ch/src/routes/concepts/auth-standard-matrjoschka/+page.md

 mainimage: "auth-standard-matrjoschka.svg"
 ---

-# OpenID, impressive very nice, but how do I do authentication/authorization now?
+# OpenID, impressive very nice, but how do I do authentication / authorization now?

 Maybe I'm the only one who is highly confused by page-long so-called "standards" that allow so much divergence that every implementation still requires a custom SDK for integration, but hey, what do I know...